heber-silva/CKA-Obsidian-Vault/Security/Multi-tenancy.md

 Kubernetes offers several types of volumes that can be used as persistent storage for workloads.
 For security and data-isolation, [dynamic volume provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is recommended and volume types that use node resources should be avoided.

-[StorageClass](StorageClass.md)es allow you to describe custom "classes" of storage offered by your cluster, based on quality-of-service levels, backup policies, or custom policies determined by the cluster administrators.
+[StorageClass](../Storage/StorageClass.md)es allow you to describe custom "classes" of storage offered by your cluster, based on quality-of-service levels, backup policies, or custom policies determined by the cluster administrators.

-Pods can request storage using a [PersistentVolumeClaim](PersistentVolumeClaim.md).
+Pods can request storage using a [PersistentVolumeClaim](../Storage/PersistentVolumeClaim.md).
 A PersistentVolumeClaim is a namespaced resource, which enables isolating portions of the storage system and dedicating it to tenants within the shared Kubernetes cluster.
 However, it is important to note that a PersistentVolume is a cluster-wide resource and has a lifecycle independent of workloads and namespaces.

 For example, you can configure a separate StorageClass for each tenant and use this to strengthen isolation.
-If a StorageClass is shared, you should set a [reclaim policy of `Delete`](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy) to ensure that a PersistentVolume cannot be reused across different namespaces.
+If a StorageClass is shared, you should set a [](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy) to ensure that a PersistentVolume cannot be reused across different namespaces.

 ### Sandboxing containers[](https://kubernetes.io/docs/concepts/security/multi-tenancy/#sandboxing-containers)

 **Note:** This section links to third party projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for these projects, which are listed alphabetically.
-To add a project to this list, read the [content guide](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change.
-[More information.](https://kubernetes.io/docs/concepts/security/multi-tenancy/#third-party-content-disclaimer)
+To add a project to this list, read the [](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change. [](https://kubernetes.io/docs/concepts/security/multi-tenancy/#third-party-content-disclaimer)

 Kubernetes pods are composed of one or more containers that execute on worker nodes.
 Containers utilize OS-level virtualization and hence offer a weaker isolation boundary than virtual machines that utilize hardware-based virtualization.